SeherKrishna02/Andaaza/README.md

 ![](andaaza.jpg)

 ## **iterating**
-according to our predictions, we were relatively lucky. we managed to make our first laser cut pieces fit together (ok, with some sanding).
+According to our predictions, we were relatively lucky. we managed to make our first laser cut pieces fit together (ok, with some sanding).
-we had to test the holes for the press fit a couple of times before sending our full printing file, which was different for each material.
+We had to test the holes for the press fit a couple of times before sending our full printing file, which was different for each material.

 ![](process2.jpg)